gulcanaslanproje/KotlinCountries/README.md

 The project was developed for educational purposes.

-MVVM,
+MVVM

-Retrofit & RxJava,
+Retrofit & RxJava

-Room,
+Room

-Data Binding,
+Data Binding